Mottie/tablesorter/README.markdown

 View the [complete listing here](https://github.com/Mottie/tablesorter/wiki/Change).

+#### Version 2.1.20 (4/28/2012)

+* Optimized table rebuilding after sort by using a document fragment instead of appending cells directly to the table.
+This results in about a 20% increase in sort speed (very roughly determined).
+* Optimized pager table rebuilding to also use document fragments, and by removing two extra calls that reapplied the current widgets.

 #### Version 2.1.19 (4/23/2012)

 * The filter widget will now ignore leading spaces so when the `filter_startsWith` is `true` it will match the text.
 Fix from [issue #55](https://github.com/Mottie/tablesorter/issues/55).
 Thanks to [aarkay18](https://github.com/aarkay18) for the code!